esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 > + **Choose the source for the reference genome**: `History`, and the **Reference** should be the same input reference genome as for the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> BWA-MEM </button> step.
 > + Check that **Advanced Options**: "_How to handle base qualities of 2?_" is set to `Keep Unchanged`.
 {: .challenge}

+## Process Mapping Results Step 3: Adding Indel Qualities

+This step adds indel qualities into our alignment file.
+These are a measurement of how certain lofreq is that an insertion or deletion is "real", and not just an artifact of sequencing or mapping.
+This is necessary in order to call variants.

+> ## Hands-On: Add indel qualities with lofreq
+> Find the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Insert indel qualities into a BAM file </button> tool.
+Run with the following parameters:
+> +  <span class="glyphicon glyphicon-folder-close"></span> **Reads**: `realigned`, and select output of <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Realign reads </button>.
+> + **Indel calculation approach**: `Dindel`.
+> + **Choose the source for the reference genome**: `History`, and the **Reference** should be the same input reference genome as for the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> BWA-MEM </button> step.
+{: .challenge}

+Now we are ready to actually call our variants!

 {% include links.md %}